Has your toddler been hit by a case of the bathtime blues? Does your baby scream throughout every bath?

 This game is an excellent way to get a head start on the alphabet.
-Even the older siblings can join in!
-You can spell out secret codes or words, and they have try to guess the word before all the letters are revealed.
+Even older siblings can join in!
+You can spell out secret codes or words and have them try to guess the word before all the letters are revealed.

 This is an inventive game with no requirements other than a washcloth and soap.
 Ask your toddler to name different body parts and then proceed to clean them.

-You can also ask where their nose is, and let them clean it.
-Or, “Where is your big toe?” then scrub it clean.
+You can also ask where their nose is and let them clean it.
+Or ask, “Where is your big toe?” then scrub it clean.

-To add to the excitement, why not sing the “heads and shoulders” song?
-After, ask them to clean their head, then shoulders, knees, and toes.
-This is a simple way to learn the names of different body parts.
+To add to the excitement, why not sing the “head and shoulders” song?
+Then ask them to clean their head, shoulders, knees, and toes.
+This is a simple way to learn the names of different body parts while getting clean.

-“I Spy” is usually a great way to pass the time on a long road trip.
+“I Spy” is usually a favorite game to pass the time on a long road trip.
 With older children, you would traditionally give them an initial letter to find.
-But with toddlers, it’s easier, and more educational, to learn the names of items.
+But with toddlers, it’s easier and more educational to learn the names of items.

-Fortunately, there are also plenty of options in the bathroom for this game.
+There are also plenty of options in the bathroom for this game.
 Kids can locate the soap, shampoo, sink, and more.
-As your toddler finds the shampoo, for example, you can wash their hair and when they see the washcloth, you clean their body.
+As your toddler finds the shampoo, you can wash their hair, and when they see the washcloth, you clean their body.

 Babies love to hear your voice, and many feel soothed by singing.
-Since bath time can be uncomfortable for some, hearing your voice chanting a familiar nursery rhyme will likely calm them down.
+Since bathtime can be uncomfortable for some, hearing your voice chanting a familiar nursery rhyme will likely calm them.

-There are many options for bath time rhymes; you can even make up your own.
-The main point is your soothing voice making your baby relax, and maybe even giggle.
-One current favorite is the “Baby Shark” song and my kids certainly giggle when I start singing!
+There are many options for bathtime rhymes; you can even make up your own.
+The main point is your soothing voice making your baby relax and maybe even giggle.
+Our current favorite is the “Baby Shark” song.
+I get plenty of giggles when we sing this one!

-Babies begin to see colors clearly by about five months (source).
+Babies begin to see colors clearly by about five months.
 As they grow, you can encourage them to make up their own stories, even name the characters.
 You can also incorporate some songs and play out the lyrics.

-You can easily get creative with different size wands.
+You can easily get creative with different sizes of wands.
 Get yourself a few party bubbles or even a bubble maker if you like to go crazy.

 Your little one will enjoy watching the bubbles hover above their head.
 As they grow, you can teach them to blow the bubbles on their own.
-You’ll probably have daddy joining in, too!
+You’ll probably find daddy joining in too!

-Peek-a-boo is a classic parents have probably played since the dawn of time.
-It is an audio-sensory experience sure to delight your little one (source).
+Peek-a-boo is a classic game parents have probably played since the dawn of time.
+It is an audio-sensory experience sure to delight your little one.

 Peek-a-boo doesn’t just involve hiding your face.
-You can also cover their tummy or tiny toes while you wash them.
+You can also cover your little one’s tummy or tiny toes while you wash them.
 Then reveal them with a “boo!”

 5. Stimulate The Senses

-Later, when they begin to grab, they can hold their toys.
-You can even hand them baby mirror to watch themselves while touching the smooth surface of the plastic.
-Small babies require sensory stimulation for emotional and physical development (source).
+Later, when they begin to grab onto things, they can hold their toys.
+You can even hand them a baby mirror to watch themselves while touching the smooth surface of the plastic.